Ruslan-Pipan/SimpleBanckingSysteam/README.md

 + PersonController - Handles person requests such as: authenticatу, registration.

-+ ConsumerController - Handles consumer requests such as: send money, get transcactions, get checking account, get saving account.
++ ConsumerController - Handles consumer requests such as: send money, get transcactions, get checking accounts, get saving accounts.

 Business logic:

-+ Entity -
++ Entity - Find all entities such as: Consumer, Account, CheckingAccount, SavingAccount, Transaktion.

-+ Service -
++ Service - Provide transactions between bank accounts, encryption and decryption of data from the database.

-+ DAO -
++ DAO - The only module that communicates with the database.

-+ Handlers -
++ Handlers - The module in which the system of controllers is implemented.

-+ Verification -
++ Verification - Checking user data for correctness such as: phone number, email, password.

-+ Cryptography -
++ Cryptography - Provides encryption and decryption data.

 ## Tasks: